syncfusion-content/ej2-react-docs/ej2-react/grid/state-persistence/state-persistence.md

 The Grid columns can be persisted when the [enablePersistence](https://ej2.syncfusion.com/angular/documentation/api/grid/#enablepersistence) property is set to true.
 If you want to add the new columns with the existing persist state, you can use the Grid inbuilt method such as `column.push` and call the [refreshColumns()](../../api/grid/#refreshcolumns) method for UI changes.
 Please refer to the following sample for more information.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/column-cs36/app/index.jsx %}
+{% include code-snippet/grid/column-cs36/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/column-cs36/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/column-cs36/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/column-cs36/app/index.tsx %}
+{% include code-snippet/grid/column-cs36/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}